agjtimmers/agjtimmers.github.io/03_propub.markdown

     </p>
 </div>
 <div>
-  <h5>Meta-analysis</h5>
+  <p><b>Meta-analysis nonresponse and nonresponse bias</b></p>
 </div>
 <div>
   <p>
-  Together with <a href="https://www.uu.nl/medewerkers/plugtig">Peter Lugtig</a>, <a href="https://www.uu.nl/medewerkers/BStruminskaya">Bella Struminskaya</a> and <a href="https://www.uu.nl/medewerkers/CJEHenneveld1">C&#201;line Henneveld</a>, I am working on a meta-analysis on nonresponse and nonresponse bias.
+  Together with <a href="https://www.uu.nl/medewerkers/plugtig">Peter Lugtig</a>, <a href="https://www.uu.nl/medewerkers/BStruminskaya">Bella Struminskaya</a> and <a href="https://www.uu.nl/medewerkers/CJEHenneveld1">C&#233;line Henneveld</a>, I am working on an update of the meta-analysis on the impact of nonresponse rates on nonresponse bias by Groves and Petcheva (2008).
+Since the publication of this paper, response rates have dropped further and the use web surveys has increased.
 We are currently in the text screening stage.
   </p>
 </div>
 <div>
-  <h5>Geoenrichment of citizen science data</h5>
+  <p><b>Geoenrichment of citizen science data</b></p>
 </div>
 <div>
     <p>